 Funding for preventive AIDS vaccine research decreased by 5.6 percent to US$845 million.
 The public sector accounted for 79 percent of overall funding at US$667 million, with the US public sector leading contributions at US$624.7 million or 93 percent of all public funding.
 European investment in preventive vaccines R&D decreased by six percent, from US$38.5 million in 2016 to US$32.5 million, signaling the lowest levels of European investment since 2001.
 Philanthropic contributions decreased by US$5.7 million, down to US$120 million in 2017, with BMGF remaining the largest philanthropic funder of vaccine research at US$108 million.
 The commercial sector contributed US$57 million, representing a six percent increase from the previous year.

-In 2016, investments for AIDS vaccines were allocated mostly to preclinical research (44.7 percent), followed by clinical trials (36 percent) and basic research (16.7 percent).
-These allocations reflect a shifting emphasis to preclinical research and could be explained by the cyclical nature of trials and the preponderance of studies in preclinical stages.
+In 2017, investments for AIDS vaccines were allocated mostly to preclinical research (43.6 percent), followed by clinical trials (34 percent) and basic research (17.6 percent).
+These allocations are reflective of the increasing focus on preclinical research since 2015, with lesser investment recorded for clinical trials.